Quand

 Pepper Steak

-Steven woloshen | 1984 | Canada | 16mm | 3 mins
+Steven Woloshen | 1984 | Canada | 16mm | 3 mins

 Frame by frame, we see abstract, hand-painted images tussle with scraps of photographic representation.
 Which will win?
 Woloshen crafts a cascade of visuals in the manner of Stan Brakhage: scratches on the celluloid, sprocket holes, fleeting geometric shapes are glimpsed for a split-second before being snatched away.
 Intermingled are flashes of heavily erased faces and places, occasionally bursting through into visibility.
 Cinema is the sum of this endless struggle.